Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which two statements about the Developers are correct?

-- [x] The Developers are self-organized.
+- [x] The Developers are self-managing.
-- [ ] The Development Team is not allowed to help the Product Owner managing the Product Backlog.
+- [ ] The Developers are not allowed to help the Product Owner managing the Product Backlog.
-- [ ] The Development Team decides when to do the next release.
+- [ ] The Developers decide when to do the next release.
-- [x] The Development Team owns the Definition of Done.
+- [x] The Developers own the Definition of Done.

 **[⬆ Back to Top](#table-of-contents)**

-### Which Scrum accountability (role = outdated term) is responsible to do all the work required to turn Product Backlog in potentially releasable items?
+### Which Scrum accountability is responsible to do all the work required to turn Product Backlog in potentially releasable items?

 - [ ] The Business Analyst.
 - [ ] The Project Manager.
-- [x] The Development Team.
+- [x] The Developers.
 - [ ] The Stakeholders.

 **[⬆ Back to Top](#table-of-contents)**